Skip to main content

 Travelling to and from the University

-The University is based in the heart of Hatfield.
-You have lots of options to get to Uni including bus, train, cycling, walking, or even driving.
+The University of Hertfordshire is in the heart of Hatfield, accessible by bus or train, cycling, walking, or driving.

 Trains

-Hatfield railway station is the closest train station to our University.
+Hatfield railway station is the closest train station to Herts - just 1.5 miles away, about a 30 minute walk.

-It’s roughly a 30-minute walk from the University and fast service trains are available from London Kings Cross every 20 minutes during the weekdays (Monday – Friday) into Hatfield.
+Fast service trains are available from London Kings Cross into Hatfield every 20 minutes on weekdays (Monday – Friday).

-Hatfield is also connected to a wide range of locations including Welwyn Garden City, Moorgate, and Finsbury Park railway stations into Hatfield.
+Hatfield is also connected to a wide range of locations by rail, including Welwyn Garden City, Moorgate, and Finsbury Park.

-Check out National Rail - Enquiries where you can plan your journey, and access discounts, tickets, and savings.
+Check out National Rail - Enquiries to plan your journey and access discounts, tickets, and savings.

-There are Uno buses which connect from Hatfield station to your campus - see the next section for more details.
+Students can use Uno buses to reach campus from Hatfield station - see the next section for details.

 Buses

-Zone One is our discounted student and staff network covering a wide range of routes in Hatfield, Welwyn Garden City, Luton, Watford and much more.
+• Our discounted student and staff network covers a wide range of routes in Hatfield, Welwyn Garden City, Luton, Watford and more.

-To plan your travel, you can download the Uno bus app, or you can visit the Uno website to find out more.
+To plan your travel, download the Uno bus app, or visit the Uno website.

 Cycling